sherryrich/bandersnatch/README.md

 *

 ### Future Features:
-* I had set up linking externally to Google Sheet API and the functionality was to retrive the password from the Google Sheet rather than the password.py file.
-I reverted back as felt this was adding unnessary complexity to the project as the current password.py file worked as expected.
+* I had set up linking externally to Google Sheet API and the functionality was to retrieve the password from the Google Sheet rather than the password.py file.
+I reverted back as felt this was adding unnecessary complexity to the project as the current password.py file worked as expected.
 * Add a leaderboard and Log users details to the Google Sheet.